canonical/mir/doc/sphinx/how-to/how-to-test-mir-for-a-release.md

    ```

-5. Test that `X11` apps can be started and can receive input when `XWayland` is supported:
+5. Test that `X11` apps can be started and can receive input:
     ```sh
     sudo apt install x11-apps